XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 In this chapter, you’ll learn how computers work:

-1.
+1.Different parts of the computer that input, output, store and process all information.
 ---
-Different parts of the computer that input, output, store and process all information.

-2.
+2.How computers do everything from simple math to simulating entire virtual worlds.
 ---
-How computers do everything from simple math to simulating entire virtual worlds.

 ## What makes a computer a computer?